DavidIsraelRevivo/Hesk-RTL/README.md

 # Hesk-RTL
-RTL (Right to Left) modification for Hesk Helpdesk ticket system RTL support to Hesk 3.1.2
-For Hebrew and Arabic lnaguages.
+RTL (Right to Left) modification for Hesk Helpdesk ticket system RTL support to Hesk 3.1.2 (The files will update with every new Hesk release) For Hebrew and Arabic lnaguages.

 # Usage